TraderSamwise/ccxt/README.md

 | KuCoin   |               |                 |              |                 |              |              |                   |            |               |                 |              |                   |
 | Gate.io  |               |                 |              |                 |              |              |                   |            |               |                 |              |                   |

-### Python Unified Results

-These are the result keys necessary for Tealstreet to

 ### Javascript Methods

 These are the CCXT Javascript methods necessary to unify for the frontend of Tealstreet to function.
-There are many helper functions not listed to support these primary methods'. ✔ indicates it's unified and tested.
+There are many helper functions not listed to support these primary methods. ✔ indicates it's unified and tested.

 | Exchange | fetchOHLCV️ | fetchMarkets |
 |---------|---|---|